How to Buy And Care for Vintage Rugs

 Oh, no!
 I would definitely leave that to the professionals, they know all the tricks for dealing with questionable odors!

 Cathy’s note: I laid the rug out in the driveway (in full sun) and sprinkled a box of baking powder over it.
 I let it sit for a day, turned it over, and repeated the process.
 After a couple of days, I brought the rug inside and vacuumed it like crazy.
 That seemed to do the trick.
+Another DIY option for cleaning a vintage rug that worked for Ashley: put it in the washing machine.

 Any other care recommendations? (i.e. Do you flip them over? move them around? air them out?)